-Due to heavier regulations regarding financial reporting set forth by the Sarbanes-Oxley Act of 2002, most publicly traded companies nowadays have dedicated departments responsible for handling investor relations to ensure compliance with reporting laws.
+Due to heavier regulations regarding financial reporting set forth by the Sarbanes-Oxley Act of 2002, most publicly-traded companies now have dedicated departments responsible for handling investor relations to ensure compliance with reporting laws.

-The objective of the IR department within a company is to help investors make informed decisions on their actions regarding the company’s equity.
-The IR department does this by providing up-to-date information about the company’s operations, financial statements to current and potential shareholders, as well as third party equity research analysts.
+The objective of the IR department within a company is to help investors make informed decisions in their actions regarding the company’s equity.
+The IR department does this by providing up-to-date information about the company’s operations, financial statements to current and potential shareholders, as well as third-party equity research analysts.

 Communication is also a two-way street; the IR department is also responsible for forwarding input from significant stakeholders of the company to management.
 During times of crisis (financial or otherwise), the IR department will advise management with a goal to preserve the company’s relationship with its investors, as well as to mitigate any damage to share prices.

 Where the IR department falls within a company’s corporate structure can oftentimes reflect the roles/objectives the management team desires the IR team to prioritize.
 The IR department will usually be found as a subset of some company’s Public Relations department, but can instead also report directly to the Chief Financial Officer (CFO) or Finance departments.
 Other company structures might place it under the Legal or Accounting departments, while a few have it as a standalone department.

 Typical responsibilities of an Investor Relations Manager, according to multiple job descriptions as of 2017, include a wide range of tasks.